 While chemical peels are suitable for most people due to their availability in varying intensities.
 They can be effective for various skin types, but outcomes may vary based on individual skin characteristics.

 It’s crucial to consult a dermatologist to discuss your suitability for a chemical peel if you have any of the following conditions:

 - A history of abnormal scarring on your skin.

 - Dark skin tone.

-- Susceptibility to having pigmentation changes in your scars.
+- A tendency to experience pigmentation changes in scars.

 - Any condition or medication that increases your skin sensitivity.

 - A recent history of acne medication use.